thorsten/homeassistant-config/README.md

-# Thorsten's Homea Assistant Configuration
+# Thorsten's Home Assistant Configuration

+The Home Assistant installation is running on a Raspberry Pi 4.

 ## Hardware